Information about our grants

-We strongly advise researchers to read the Macular Society's new Research Strategy 2020-2030 (see below) and the Guidance for Applicants when preparing their grant applications.
+We strongly advise researchers to read the Macular Society's new Research Strategy 2020-2030 (see below) and the guidance provided in Information about our grants when preparing their grant applications.
 We also recommend looking at the Research Impact Report (see below) produced in 2019.

 Any queries should be sent to firstname.lastname@example.org

 The Society does not accept ad hoc requests for funding.

 Applications will only be considered within the context of the annual grant rounds and within the deadlines set for receipt of applications.

 It is important that the extent of peer review is in proportion to the amount of funding to be awarded.

 Grants worth less than £5,000 must be reviewed by the Chair of the Research Committee.